ENabling VISions And Growing Expectations

 What is ENVISAGE-SP?

-Contemporary ideas about health and service delivery – most particularly the World Health Organization (WHO)’s International Classification of Functioning, Disability and Health (ICF) and principles of family-centred service – represent significant paradigm shifts and expansions in the approach to research and service delivery for children with child-onset neurodevelopmental disability (NDD) and their families.
-These shifts challenge SPs to endorse a more holistic, strengths-based, function-promoting, family-centred approach to children’s health and development.
-Over the last two decades, researchers have begun to study and write about the implications of these changes at the family, clinical, research, organizational, and policy levels.
-Sadly, despite an ever-increasing evidence base, there remains a substantial gap in the adoption of these contemporary ideas in practice.
-It has long been apparent that how services are delivered can impact child and family health, development, and well-being.
+There is an exciting array of contemporary new ideas about health and service delivery, captured most clearly in the World Health Organization (WHO)’s International Classification of Functioning, Disability and Health (ICF) and principles of family-centred service.
+These developments represent significant expansions in our thinking and our approaches to research and service delivery for children with child-onset neurodevelopmental disability (NDD) and their families.
+These shifts also challenge service providers to take a more holistic, strengths-based, function-promoting, family-centred approach to children’s health and development.

 Disability: Perception of Professionals and Parents